Motorcycle Accident Attorneys Standing Up for Injured St. Petersburg Bikers

-Access to open roads, stunning coastal scenery, and fair weather all year long make Florida an unsurprisingly popular location for motorcyclists.
-Unfortunately, such attributes combined with a large state population also make it a common location for motorcycle accidents.
+Access to open roads, stunning coastal scenery, and fair weather all year long make St. Petersburg an unsurprisingly popular location for motorcyclists.
+Unfortunately, such attributes, combined with a population of over 250,000 citizens, make it a common area for motorcycle accidents.

+Bikers should not have to fear the roads because of reckless motorists.
 Often, the negligence of other drivers is the direct cause of motorcycle accidents that result in catastrophic injury.
-Bikers should not have to fear the roads because of reckless motorists.
 If you or a loved one has been seriously injured in a motorcycle accident in St. Petersburg, call the motorcycle accident attorneys at Fran Haasch Law Group today to ensure your rights are upheld.
-You may qualify for recompense to cover your medical bills, pain and suffering, and other significant losses.

 Florida Motorcycle Accident Statistics